irickc/csci-380-final-project/README.md

 ## /posts/:title
 A page for viewing a single post by its title.
 Renders the PostDetail component.

+## /posts/create/
+A page for creating new posts.

-## /posts/create/:taskTitle?
+## /posts/edit/:taskTitle?
-A page for creating or editing a post.
-Edits a post when the taskTitle parameter is passed, and creates a new post when no parameters are passed.
-Renders the PostForm component.
+A page for editing posts.
+When the search parameter is undefined, the server attempts to edit a task with the title given by the user.
+If the search parameter is defined, the server updates the post with title taskTitle with the new data given by the user.

 ## /posts/list
 A page for listing all currently available posts.
 Renders the PostList component, which is composed of PostDetail components.

+# Backend API Routes

 # Components